If you're a service provider, there are steps you need to take to legally protect your business. Check out this post to make sure you're covered.

-Service providers offer expert assistance in the field they specialize in to individuals and organizations.
+Service providers like copywriters, web developers, and virtual assistants offer expert assistance in the field they specialize in to individuals and organizations.
 They often play a critical role in the success of an online business.

 If you’re a service provider or planning to be one, there are two things you need to focus on.
 First, you need to provide excellent service to your clients.
 Second, you need to take the proper steps to legally protect your business.
 Let’s talk about the legal stuff you need to know as a service provider.